-§ 25-107 Compatibility with Other Ordinance Requirements.
+§ 25-107 Compatibility with Other Requirements.

-Approvals issued pursuant to this Chapter do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
+Approvals issued and actions taken under this Chapter do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, law, regulation, or ordinance.